View Related Sites

 This depends on the institution you have applied to – check with them directly.

 For certain tests, if a candidate thinks a Malpractice case or a Results Enquiry outcome was incorrectly handled, they can submit an Appeal.
-For more information, and to fill in an online form, please see the Appeals section of our Useful documents page.

 If you have applied to any other institution, any changes to your results will be communicated via UCAS.
 You may want to inform the institution in advance that you have made a Results Enquiry or Appeal.